Atomistic simulations of nanoindentation in single crystalline tungsten: The role of interatomic potentials: Introduction

-Our paper is organized as follows: In Section 2 we describe the details of the numerical simulations.
-In Section 3, the atomistic insights of indentation processes in crystalline [111] W sample are presented, where we track hardness, Young's modulus, and dislocation density as function indentation depth, in conjunction to dislocation loop formation, pile-ups formation showing nanoindentation mechanisms.
+Our paper is organized as follows: In Section 2 we describe the details of the numerical simulations by considering different interatomic potentials based on EAM \cite{Wang_2017,Marinica_2013}, modified EAM \cite{HIREMATH2022111283} and tabulated Gaussian approximation potential framework \cite{byggmastar_simple_2022}.
+In Section 3, the atomistic insights of the mechanical response of crystalline W by nanoindentation tests are presented on the [001], [011], and [111] orientations.
+We analyze dislocation density as function indentation depth, in conjunction to dislocation loop formation, pile-ups formation showing nanoindentation mechanisms.
+Stress-strain curves and dislocation densities are reported.
+Besides, an analysis of the screw and junction dislocations by NEB is presented to elucidate the difference on dislocation dynamics in the MD simulation due to the modeling of the interatomic potential.
 Finally, in section 4, we provide concluding remarks.